adamgundry/inch/README.md

 * Constraint solving is based on normalisation and a solver for Presburger arithmetic, so only linear constraints are guaranteed to be solved.
 Hard constraints can be dealt with by invoking higher-rank functions that add facts to the context, but a better characterisation of solvable constraints would be nice.

 * At the moment, `Nat` is just `Integer` (with a positivity constraint added when it is used in a type signature).
-Kind polymorphism and subkinding might allow more precise kinds to be given to arithmetic operations, but the exact design is unclear.
+Kind polymorphism and subkinding might allow more precise kinds to be given to arithmetic operations, including a correct kind for exponentiation.

 * `n+k`-patterns provide quite a nice syntax for defining dependent numeric functions, but they have been deprecated and removed from Haskell 2010, so perhaps an alternative should be found.

 Related work
 ------------